Nurse Aide I

 As of summer 2017, Wake Tech’s Nurse Aide Department will offer Hybrid Nurse Aide I classes.
 Hybrid classes are similar to the Nurse Aide I classes that meet entirely in person, but will have the 40 hour theory part of the class online in Moodle.
 Students will need to use Chrome or Firefox web browsers to access Moodle as Internet Explorer is not supported.
 The first day of class will be in-person in Lab where students will meet their instructor, receive instructions about how to use Moodle and have questions answered.
 These Hybrid classes are best for students that are confident with their computer and time management skills.

 Upon completion, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry

-YOU MUST READ THE ORIENTATION SYLLABUS BEFORE REGISTERING.
+YOU MUST READ THE NURSE AIDE I SYLLABUS BEFORE REGISTERING.

 What is a Nurse Aide’s job description and average salary?

 Please regularly check your Wake Tech email or the email address you provided.
 This is our primary way to contact you about important updates concerning your Nurse Aide class.